wild-lotus/react-async-utils/README.md

 ...
 ```

 This a somehow complex construct for such an ubiquitous case.
 It can lead to verbose code, even more when dealing with multiple pieces of async data at the same time.
 Some of these combinations don't even make sense (`loading === true && error !== undefined`?).

-So, it can feel awkward to follow this pattern.
+It can feel awkward to follow this pattern.

+You probably want to use hooks and/or Suspense (soon) for this, and you want to do it the right way.

+You might even have some more subtle requirements, like taking care of race conditions, or being able to abort the tasks.

 And you probably need to repeat that "boilerplate" a lot in your app.

-It may also have some more subtle requirements, like taking care of race conditions, or being able to abort the tasks.

 # This solution